PaladinCloud/CE/api/pacman-api-statistics/README.md

-# PacMan - API - Statistics
+# Paladin - API - Statistics
 This micro service is responsible for providing all the services for querying continuous compliance statistics Data.
 It provides all supporting APIs required to host the Statistics Dashboard

 ## How to set it up?